singhmaninder/BasicPythonStuff/README.md

-# Data Structure & Algorithms
+# Data Structures & Algorithms
 An introduction to data structures and algorithms, including their design, analysis and implementation by using Python.